3C277.1 e-MERLIN workshop: Part 1 - Calibration

 minsnr=3)

-And now we want to plot the solutions for both phase and amplitude:
+Next, we aim to plot the solutions for both phase and amplitude:

 plotms(vis='bpcal.B2',